 Figure 1.1 – Scheduling/Leveling Report

-The Defaults tab under project settings can save you a lot of time if you need to add multiple activities with the same calendar, duration type, percent complete type, activity type, cost account and/or even a given ID structure.
-In other words, there is a way you can pre-assign a given value to each of these settings for all new activities you insert to the schedule, eliminating the need to edit them on a per-activity basis, after you’ve added the new tasks.
+The Defaults tab under project settings can save you a lot of time if you need to add multiple activities with the same calendar, duration type, percent complete type, activity type, cost account, and/or even a given ID structure.
+In other words, there is a way you can pre-assign a given value to each of these settings for all new activities you insert into the schedule, eliminating the need to edit them on a per-activity basis after you’ve added the new tasks.

 For example, let’s assume you have a group of activities belonging to 2 different phases of your project and whose IDs are entirely numeric.
 If you needed to update their IDs to reflect the phase each line item belongs to through an alphanumeric ID, you’d do the following:

 a) Highlight all activities occurring during phase 1 of the project, as shown in Figure 3.1 below.

 Figure 3.1 – Select Activities

 b) Right-click, choose “Renumber Activity IDs” and check the “Auto-number” option.